 Challenge-Based Acquisition, 4th EditionJanuary 2019

-Topics: Acquisition Management, Government Acquisition, Government Agency Operations, Federal Government Services
+Topics: Acquisition Management, Government Acquisition, Government Agency Operations, Federal Government Services, Economic and Cost Analysis

 This document describes how the government, to include civilian agencies, the Department of Defense, and Intelligence Community, can procure solutions using Challenge-Based Acquisition (ChBA).

 ChBA is based on the concept that government agencies can best perform acquisitions if they present the solution to be acquired as a need (the challenge) and potential providers are free to propose innovative solutions that fill the need.
 Challenges are issued in terms of operational needs and are accompanied by mechanisms for evaluating proposed solutions and contractual terms for provider participation.
 Typically, solutions take the form of simplified implementations, and evaluations assess how well a solution satisfies the need.
 Following the guidelines provided in this document, a well-crafted challenge, accompanied by clear, transparent, and effective assessment methodologies and appropriate contracting vehicles, leads to successful acquisitions.

 The Federal Acquisition Regulations (FAR) encourages approaches such as ChBA: “…absence of direction should be interpreted as permitting the Team to innovate and use sound business judgment that is otherwise consistent with law and within the limits of their authority.
 Contracting officers should take the lead in encouraging business process innovations and ensuring that business decisions are sound…”